 This is not a vaccine failure, but it is a systems/process failure which meant the vaccine was exposed to temperatures that were too cold.

 Are there guidelines for the transport and storage of immunisations?

 There are specific guidelines to ensure cold chain is maintained for vaccinations throughout any transport and storage.
 Special fridges and chilly bins with temperature monitors are used for storing and transporting the immunisations.

 There are national standards for the transportation and monitoring of immunisations.
 Southern DHB is reviewing their processes to ensure national standards are maintained at all times.

 Why did it take so long to notify me of this?

-Southern DHB were made aware of the cold chain failure on 2nd March 2022, and our staff have worked tirelessly to ensure all affected individuals have been identified and the actions including recommendation of an additional vaccination is safe and supported by evidence, including IMAC support.
+Te Whatu Ora Southern were made aware of the cold chain failure on 2nd March 2022, and our staff have worked tirelessly to ensure all affected individuals have been identified and the actions including recommendation of an additional vaccination is safe and supported by evidence, including IMAC support.

 How did this happen, fridges are not meant to freeze, why didn’t someone notice sooner?

 Fridges used for vaccine storage must have temperature loggers and alarms to inform the provider of any temperature problems.
 We are working through exactly what happened in this situation, and why the issue was not picked up earlier.